 Several genes in our bodies have been linked -- to varying degrees -- to our chance of developing preeclampsia.
 A gene is a region of your DNA that holds the instruction manual for making...

 Editor's Note: One of the more frequent questions we hear is “Will I have preeclampsia during future pregnancies?"
 We asked Dr. Ira Bernstein, a member of the Preeclampsia Foundation Medical Adv...

-Question: “Please check to see what bearing sleep apnea has on the placenta of the mother.
-I have a family history of sleep apnea and now need CPAP and in pregnancy was known to sn...
+Ask An Expert Question: “Please check to see what bearing sleep apnea has on the placenta of the mother.
+I have a family history of sleep apnea and now need CPAP and in pregnancy w...

-Question: “Nothing on Vitamin D levels prior to pregnancy - wonder if since there is so much information on healthy pregnancies with adequate levels and increased complication outc...
+Ask An Expert Question: “Nothing on Vitamin D levels prior to pregnancy - wonder if since there is so much information on healthy pregnancies with adequate levels and increased com...